Five lessons that Marvel Studios’ Disney+ shows need to learn from the Marvel Netflix series

 LukeCage

-The streaming giant’s Marvel series were among the worst culprits in this regard.
-In particular, the first seasons of Luke Cage and Iron Fist felt like six to eight episodes’ worth of story spread out across 13, solely so that Marvel could meet its contractual obligations to Netflix.
+The longer-form approach to serialised storytelling currently in vogue has seen many TV shows (even acclaimed ones) accused of mid-season pacing problems.
+This includes Netflix’s Marvel series – particularly Luke Cage and Iron Fist, which felt like six to eight episodes’ worth of story spread out across 13 so that Marvel could meet its contractual obligations to Netflix.
+The Disney+ Marvel content needs to avoid this trap.

 Lesson #2: Explore different tones and darker themes